austinmoody/things-mcp/things_mcp_requirements.md

 ## Current Status

-**First Iteration: COMPLETED** ✅
+**Iteration 2: COMPLETED** ✅

-All core infrastructure and the `show_today_list` tool have been implemented.
-The project is ready for testing and use.
-Dependencies are installed and the server can be started with `npm start`.
+All core infrastructure and the initial set of tools have been implemented:
+- ✅ `show_today_list` - Navigate to Today list
+- ✅ `add_todo` - Create new to-do items
+- ✅ `add_project` - Create new projects
+- ✅ `search` - Search Things content

+The project is ready for production use with comprehensive MCP tool coverage.

 ### Testing the Implementation

-1. **Manual test**: Run `npm test` to verify Things integration
+1. **Manual tests**:
+   - `npm run test:show` - Test navigation tools
+   - `npm run test:add` - Test content creation
+   - `npm run test:search` - Test search functionality
+   - `npm test` - Run default test (show_today_list)

 2. **MCP server**: Run `npm start` to start the server for MCP clients
-3. **Validation**: Check that Things app opens to Today list when tool is executed
+3. **Validation**: All 4 tools should be available and functional

 ### Next Session Focus

 When resuming development, the next logical steps are:

-1. **Test the current implementation** to ensure everything works correctly
-2. **Begin Iteration 2** by implementing core Things commands:
+1. **Begin Iteration 3** by implementing update operations:
-   - `add_todo` tool for creating new tasks
+   - `update_todo` tool for modifying existing to-dos
-   - `add_project` tool for creating new projects
+   - `update_project` tool for modifying existing projects
-   - `search` tool for searching Things content
+   - `complete_todo` tool for marking tasks as completed

+2. **Consider advanced features**:
+   - Additional navigation tools (show_inbox, show_upcoming, etc.)
+   - Batch operations for multiple items
+   - Enhanced error handling and validation

 ### Implementation Notes for Future Sessions

 - All foundation code is in place and thoroughly documented
 - The modular structure supports easy addition of new tools
 - Error handling patterns are established and can be replicated
-- Authentication token support is built-in but not yet required for show commands
+- Authentication token support is built-in and tested
+- Comprehensive test coverage exists for all current functionality

 ## Notes for Claude Code